kalekdev/uni/semester-1/digitaltechnik/notes.typ

 - Maxterm: $A or not B$, low only in this case

 == Normal Forms
-A way of expressing a boolean expression that can easily be determined from the desired truth table (and later simplified).
+A way of expressing a boolean expression that can easily be determined from the desired truth table (and then simplified using boolean algebra / Karnaugh diagrams).
 After constructing either a list of minterms for each 1 in the output, or list of maxterms for each 0:
-- Disjunctive Normal Form - Minterms joined using disjunctions (OR)
+- Disjunctive Normal Form - Minterms (ANDed variables) joined using disjunctions (OR)
-- Conjunctive Normal Form - Maxterms joined using conjunctions (AND)
+- Conjunctive Normal Form - Maxterms (ORed negations) joined using conjunctions (AND)

-Both result in the same output, DNF is more comfortable to use in Karnaugh diagrams.
+Both result in the same output.

 == Karnaugh Diagrams
 Used to visually and systematically simplify boolean expressions instead of through often complicated boolean algebra manipulation.
 Furthermore, race conditions (hazards) can be easier identified using this method.